marcoantonioni/daffy/daffydoc/docs/AppStore/CP4DBackupRestore.md

 /data/appstore/cpd-backup-restore/run.sh --runRestore
 ```

-**Plase Note: This may take a while.
-Do not close your session while the script is running.**
+!!!
+Note Plase Note: This may take a while.
+Do not close your session while the script is running.